jina-ai/langchain-serve/README.md

   - ⚡️ Serverless, autoscaling apps that scales automatically with your traffic.
   - 🗝️ Secure handling of secrets and environment variables.
   - 📁 Persistent storage (EFS) mounted on your app for your data.
+  - ⏱️ Trigger one-time jobs to run asynchronously, allowing for non-blocking execution.
   - 📊 Builtin logging, monitoring, and traces for your APIs.
   - 🤖 No need to change your code to manage APIs, or manage dockerfiles, or worry about infrastructure!